 New and existing roles

-When planning to hire for a role at UBC, be it a faculty, staff or student employee role, you'll need to determine if the position is new or existing.
+When planning to hire for a role at UBC, be it a faculty, staff or student employee role, you'll need to determine if the position is new or existing and is vacant.
 If it's an existing role, you can proceed to the recruitment process.

 Information you'll need:

 - Job type and job family.

 After the position is created and a position description is written, the job will be sent to UBC's compensation team for classification (required for M&P roles), then to your finance team for budget approval.

 Once these steps have been finalized, you can open the position for the recruitment/hiring process.